 Fill-it, shut-it insurance product

-With term life insurance, you have to renew the policy at the finishing of each term to keep the coverage going.
+With a term life insurance policy, you have to renew the policy at the finishing of each term to keep the coverage going.
 At every policy renewal, you pay higher premiums and might even have to undergo medical testing to prove insurability.

 You don’t have to worry about all this with permanent life insurance.
-You take a medical examination only once — as part of the approval process.
-Once the insurer issues the policy, it will cover for your whole life, regardless of any health issues that might develop later.
+You take a medical exam only once — as part of the approval process.
+Once the insurer issues the life policy, it will cover for your whole life, regardless of any health issues that might develop later.

 Builds cash value